DeepTrack: Lightweight Deep Learning for Vehicle Path Prediction in Highways: Introduction

 \section{Introduction}

-With the advent of high-speed communication systems and unprecedented improvements in trajectory predicting, we are closer to implementing a fully connected (vehicle-to-vehicle (V2V) and Vehicle-to-Infrastructure (V2I)) and fully-aware transportation system than ever before.
-The increasing push towards autonomous driving and thrust for designing the best in class crash-avoidance systems at the edge has resulted in developing trajectory forecasting algorithms with better than $90\%$ accuracy for up to 5 seconds in the future.
-The use of such high accuracy models in safety-critical systems for crash avoidance and accident prediction can result in precise Time-to-Collision (TTC) prediction, which can prove instrumental in avoiding accident-related injuries and saving many lives.
+With the advent of high-speed communication systems and unprecedented improvements in trajectory predicting, we are closer to implementing a fully connected (vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I)) and fully-aware transportation system than ever before.
+The increasing push towards autonomous driving and thrust for designing the best in class crash-avoidance systems at the edge has resulted in development of trajectory prediction algorithms with better than $90\%$ accuracy for up to 5 seconds in the future.
+The use of such high accuracy models in safety-critical systems for crash avoidance and accident prediction can result in precise time-to-collision (TTC) prediction \cite{lefevre2014survey}, which can prove instrumental in avoiding accident-related injuries and saving many lives.

+Fast and effective prediction of future paths of surrounding vehicles and consequently making automated adaptive decisions will improve the safety and efficiency of autonomous vehicles and driving assistance systems, especially in complex and less predictable scenarios caused by major contributors to accidents.
+Agile and accurate trajectory predictions will also improve the decision-making of autonomous vehicles towards enhancing ride comfort, energy consumption, and traffic congestion \cite{phan2020covernet, lin2020attention}.
 In 2019, there were 36,096 fatalities on roadways in the United States \cite{nhtsa_fatality_NationalStats, nhtsa_fatality_VehiclesInvolved}.
-Of those fatal crashes, NHTSA (2019) estimates that $11.9\%$ of them involved a vehicle maneuvering in a manner that may be unpredictable to the other drivers (i.e., turning left or right, stopping or slowing in traffic, merging/changing lanes, or passing another vehicle).
+NHTSA (2019) also estimates that $11.9\%$ of them involved a vehicle maneuvering in a manner that may be unpredictable to the other drivers (i.e., turning left or right, stopping or slowing in traffic, merging/changing lanes, or passing another vehicle).
 Such crashes at highway speeds, given the short TTC and limited distance range, cannot be prevented with vision-based systems alone \cite{Horst1994TTC}.
-Providing enough time and distance to support effective crash avoidance via V2V systems must also utilize high-accuracy predictions for changing vehicle trajectories.

-Predicting multiple possible trajectories for an active subject in the scene \cite{deo2018convolutional, phan2020covernet} is a common practice.
-These trajectories are ranked based on the probability distribution of the prediction model, which may not be helpful in a real-time scenario.
-Hence, a deep learning algorithm for vehicle trajectory forecasting in a real-time safety-critical application must provide a single trajectory with high precision.
-It is imperative to consider the interactions of the surrounding automobiles \cite{Hou2020InteractLSTM, deo2018convolutional} to successfully predict the accurate path of a moving vehicle in a highly dynamic environment.
-However, designing a real-time system at the edge for predicting safety-critical situations, the size and complexity of the model must also be considered.
-Smaller size and lower complexity result in faster predictions which can prove to be crucial in accident avoidance.